Connect with a certified trainer for free

 Yes, you can!
 Using elbow pads, avoiding prolonged pressure, and following a simple exercise routine can reduce the chance of recurrence.

-Once the swelling is gone and you're pain-free with full motion, you're good to go.
+You're good to go once the swelling is gone and you're pain-free with full motion.

 Contact Us